ikbendewilliam/flutter_flame_architecture/README.md

 Extend Flame functionality with quality of life improvements
 - [x] Canvas widget (draw on the canvas)
+- [x] Zoom widget (child is zoomable using gestures or programmatically)
 - [x] Automate SpriteManager (Use the FlameSprite Widget with fileName)
 - [x] Navigation
 - [x] Dialogs